Medically reviewed by Drugs.com. Last updated on Nov 12, 2022.

 Coping and support

-Losing a pregnancy is devastating.
+Losing a pregnancy can be very hard.
 Give yourself time to grieve.
-Talk about your feelings and allow yourself to experience them fully.
-Turn to your partner, family and friends for support.
-If you're having trouble handling your emotions, consult your pregnancy care provider or a counselor.
+Talk about your feelings and allow yourself to feel them fully.
+Turn to your partner, family or friends for support.
+If you're having trouble handling your emotions, talk to your pregnancy care provider or a counselor.

 Preparing for an appointment